kabeep/node-translate-cli/README.md

 #### Besides simple text translation, it also provides:

-- Adaptive translation language
+- Auto-detect system language as target language
-- Automatic correction of the source text
+- Spell autocorrect
 - Getting source text from stdin
 - Polysemous translation results
 - Synonyms of the source text